bhagvatiB/go-rest-yaml/README.md

 - GET and POST to create and get application metadata
 - Application supports yaml format
 - [Wire](https://github.com/google/wire) is used for Dependency Injections
-- [go-memdb library](https://github.com/hashicorp/go-memdb) is used to store data within memory
+- [go-memdb library](https://github.com/hashicorp/go-memdb) is used to store data within memory.
 - Dockerfile is used to create an image that can be used to run our application on any host machine.
 - [Mux](https://github.com/gorilla/mux) is used for creating & routing requests.
 - [Zap](https://github.com/uber-go/zap) logger is used to create log and it creates application log file